Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Of course, that's very good.

-Ben has got a quote, which is,
+Ben has got a quote, which is.

 Archaeologists recently discovered Shakespeare chewed his pencils.

-they couldn't tell if it was to be or not to be.
+Apparently one pencil was so chewed, they couldn't tell if it was to be or not to be.

-That's a Lee Mack quote.
+That's a Le Mac quote.

 That's quite good.